 When it comes to protecting your money, we’re typically talking about protecting it from criminals, like identity thieves who steal your information to gain access to your bank account or other financial accounts.

-But after the huge scandal involving Wells Fargo employees opening 2 million bank and credit card accounts without customers’ authorization, a lot of consumers have been left wondering what precautions they should be taking to protect themselves from their own bank!
+But after the huge scandal involving Wells Fargo employees opening millions of bank and credit card accounts without customers’ authorization, a lot of consumers were left wondering what precautions they should be taking to protect themselves from their own bank.

 How to protect your money (even from your own bank)